seanmwv/subgen-cli/README.md

 # Subgen CLI

 A standalone command-line interface for automated subtitle generation using OpenAI's Whisper AI.
-This is a clean, CLI-focused implementation that generates high-quality subtitles for video and audio files.
+Generates high-quality subtitles for video and audio files.

 ## Features